dku-plant-futures/dku-plant-futures.github.io/content/faq/index.md

 ## **What about plants?
 Don't they have feelings?**

-This is one of those questions that sounds deep at 3 AM but gets a bit silly in the light of day.
-Plants don't have brains or nervous systems – they're more like amazing organic robots than conscious beings.
-They respond to their environment, sure, but so does your smartphone, and nobody's organizing protests about turning off their iPhone.
+This is one of those questions that, at 3 AM, seems to plumb the depths of existence, but, in the cold light of day, reveals itself as rather whimsical.
+Plants, you see, lack brains, and they lack nervous systems – they are, in essence, more akin to astonishing organic automatons than to conscious entities.
+They respond to their surroundings, certainly, but so too does your smartphone, and yet, no one is arranging demonstrations about switching off their iPhone.

-But let's play this out: even if plants did have feelings (which they don't), eating plants directly would still cause less plant suffering than eating animals.
-Why?
-Because the animals we eat have to eat WAY more plants to grow than if we just ate the plants ourselves.
-It's like having a middleman for your suffering, if suffering is what you're worried about.
+But let's indulge the thought: even if plants did possess feelings (which, let us reiterate, they do not), consuming plants directly would still, in fact, cause less plant suffering than consuming animals.
+Why, you ask?
+Because the animals we consume must first consume a *vastly greater* quantity of plants to grow than we would if we simply ate the plants ourselves.
+It's as though there’s a middleman, a conduit, for the suffering of plants that is caused by our diet.